-Setting Description Alert me when Use the spinner box to adjust the percentage point at which System Manager sends an alert notification when the reserved capacity for a mirrored pair is nearing full.
-When the reserved capacity for the mirrored pair exceeds the specified threshold, System Manager sends an alert, allowing you time to increase reserved capacity.
-Changing the Alert setting for one mirrored pair changes the Alert setting for all mirrored pairs that belong to the same Policy for full reserved capacity You can choose one of the following policies: Purge oldest snapshot image - System Manager automatically purges the oldest snapshot image in the consistency group, which releases the member's reserved capacity for reuse within the group.
-Reject writes to base volume - When the reserved capacity reaches its maximum defined percentage, System Manager rejects any I/O write request to the base volume that triggered the reserved capacity access.
+Setting Description Alert me when Manager pinner box to adjust the percentage point at which System sends an alert notification when the reserved capacity for a pair is nearing full. reserved capacity for the mirrored pair exceeds the specified , System Manager sends an alert, allowing you time to increase capacity. i Changing the Alert setting for one mirrored pair changes the Alert setting for all mirrored pairs that belong to the same mirror consistency group.